MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-gandi-net.md

 <a name="BKMK_AddMX"> </a>

 > [!IMPORTANT]
-> Before you create DNS records for your Gandi.net domain, you must first verify your domain with Office 365 (see the first four sections of this article) and then [Create a zone file for Office 365 DNS records](create-dns-records-at-gandi-net.md#BKMK_CreateDNSzone) in which you will create the DNS records.
-When you have created all of the records that you need, you will [Activate the zone file for Office 365 DNS records](create-dns-records-at-gandi-net.md#BKMK_ActivateDNSzone).
+> Before you create DNS records for your Gandi.net domain, you must first verify your domain with Office 365 (see the first four sections of this article) and then [Create a zone file for Office 365 DNS records](#create-a-zone-file-for-office-365-verification) in which you will create the DNS records.
+When you have created all of the records that you need, you will [activate the zone file for Office 365 DNS records](#activate-the-zone-file-for-office-365-dns-records).

 1. To get started, go to your domains page at Gandi.net by using [this link](https://www.gandi.net/admin/domain).
 You'll be prompted to log in first.